 Fire ants should be treated early on in the summer as colonies are in a growth phase and will only continue to grow in size.
 Due to fire ants penchant for attacking in large numbers, we always discourage customers from attempting to treat fire ant mounds themselves but to rely on a pest control professional that is trained to remove the infestation safely.

 If the grass around the mounds is wet, it can limit the effectiveness of the treatment so it is best to wait until grass is dry.

-Western Exterminator fire ant and pest control specialists are experts in helping get rid of many different kinds of pests, including ants, and we are experts in pest prevention.
+Western Exterminator fire ant and pest control specialists are experts in helping get rid of many different kinds of pests, including red ants, and we are experts in pest prevention.
 Contact us and find out what we can do to help get rid of pests around your home.

 How can you avoid fire ant infestations in the first place?
 The best recipe for annual fire ant issues is to have a treatment around your home applied early on in the season so it becomes much easier to keep infestations under control.
 Eliminating a large fire ant colony in the August is much more difficult than a small ant colony in May.